 German shares lead Europe lower as concerns over Ukraine mount

-EDINBURGH Aug 6 (Reuters) - European shares fell in early deals on Wednesday, with appetite for equities knocked back by a resurgence in geopolitical tension over Ukraine and some weaker than expected earnings reports.
+EDINBURGH, Aug 6 (Reuters) - European shares fell on Wednesday, led by German equities after a resurgence in tension in Ukraine and some weaker-than-expected earnings reports.

 Equities fell after reports that Russian troops were massing at the eastern Ukrainian border, where pro-Moscow rebels are in conflict with the Ukrainian government - ratcheting up geopolitical tension in the region.

 Russian President Vladimir Putin also ordered his government to prepare retaliatory measures against the latest round of Western sanctions, Russian news agencies reported on Tuesday.

 "The latest catalyst seems to be this sabre-rattling at the border, and the market just has no upward momentum.
 This talk of tit for tat sanctions is also adding to the risk-off tone," Jeremy Batstone-Carr, analyst at Charles Stanley, said.

 The DAX is now down 9 percent since early July.

 However, shares bounced off their early lows, and while volatility, a crude gauge of investor fear, ticked higher, it rose by a relatively modest 2.7 percent.

 The top faller on the FTSEurofirst 300 was Hannover Re .
 It dropped 3.6 percent after the German reinsurer said its net profit rose 10 percent to 211.5 million euros ($283 million) in the second quarter, slightly less than expected, as premiums declined.